justinnaldzin/pelican-github-pages/content/guides/apache-spark-integration-with-jupyter-notebook.md

 Unzip the .tgz file and move the folder to your home directory.
 Create a symbolic link from `$HOME/spark`.

 #### Scala build tool

-In order to build Spark, you’ll need the Scala build tool, which you can install via:
+In order to build Spark, you will need the Scala build tool, which you can install via:

 - macOS: `brew install sbt`
 - Linux: [instructions](http://www.scala-sbt.org/release/tutorial/Installing-sbt-on-Linux.html)

+## Build Apache Spark

-Navigate to the directory you unzipped Spark to and run `sbt assembly` to build Spark.
+Navigate to the directory where you unzipped Spark and run `sbt assembly` to build Spark.

 `sbt package`

-Or with maven:
+Or with maven

 ```
 export MAVEN_OPTS="-Xmx2g -XX:ReservedCodeCacheSize=512m"